 An unfortunate reality is Americans across the country are finding the process of seeking mental health care as being troublesome.
 An especially alarming study from the National Institute of Mental Health estimates a clear majority of Americans who are mentally ill receive no treatment during any given year, regardless of the necessity to do so.
 Experts are blaming the low amount of care received on the nationwide shortage of mental health professionals.

 In the case of Downey, specifically, ineffective legislation, poverty, and stigma surrounding mental illness are what people are pointing fingers at.
 As per the U.S. Census Bureau, a citizen of Downey is more than two times as likely to be without any form of health insurance compared to a typical American citizen.
 Moreover, many who live without health insurance are also low-income earners.
 For them, the out-of-pocket expense of counseling is not economically solvent, and not an option.

 Mental Health Resources in Downey, California

-Attention from state and federal entities has allowed for more funds being directed towards combatting mental illness.
-More organizations who focus on providing mental health care treatment options are popping up in the area.
-The Community Family Guidance Center is a local non-profit who dedicate their efforts towards improving the mental health of the community.
+Attention from state and federal entities has allowed for more funds to be directed toward combatting mental illness.
+More organizations that focus on providing mental health care treatment options are popping up in the area.
+The Community Family Guidance Center is a local non-profit that dedicates its efforts to improving the mental health of the community.
 The Community Family Guidance Center offers similar services.